 The privatisation of education is a growing and complex issue.

-Private actors may include companies, religious institutions or non-governmental organisations.
+Private actors may include companies, religious institutions, or non-governmental organisations.
 There are many different ways in which privatisation can occur, through for example, the development of public private partnerships.
 Additionally, the unmonitored and unregulated expansion of private sector provision of education, such as for profit schools or low fee private schools, may have a privatising effect if students have no other choice of school.
-See PERI website for more details on the types of privatisation.

 Private actors have the liberty to establish and direct educational institutions, under international human rights law.
-This liberty is subject to the requirement that these private actors must conform to minimum standards that are laid down by the State.
-It is also closely associated with the State’s obligation to respect the liberty of parents to choose schools other than public schools for their children if they wish to do so.
+This liberty is subject to the requirement that these private actors must conform to minimum standards laid down by the state.
+It is also closely associated with the state’s obligation to respect the liberty of parents to choose schools other than public schools for their children if they wish to do so.
 The educational choice of parents ensures that families can choose education that is in line with their own religious and moral convictions.

-While international human rights law does not clearly state who the direct provider of education services should be, CESCR General Comment 13 states: "it is clear that article 13 [of the ICESCR] regards States as having principal responsibility of direct provision of education in most circumstance.
-States parties recognise for example, that the 'development of a system of schools at all levels shall be actively pursued'” (Paragraph 48).
+While international human rights law does not clearly state who the direct provider of education services should be, CESCR General Comment 13 states: 'it is clear that article 13 [of the ICESCR] regards states as having principal responsibility of direct provision of education in most circumstance.
+States Parties recognise for example, that the "development of a system of schools at all levels shall be actively pursued"' (1999: Para.
+48).

-The State is ultimately responsible for ensuring that the right to education is upheld regardless of the provider of education.
-Under international human rights law, States have the obligation to regulate and to monitor private education institutions.
-The State must ensure that private providers meet minimum standards, as laid down by the State, and that educational freedoms do not lead to extreme disparities of educational opportunity for some groups in society (ICESCR, article 13 and CESCR General Comment 13, para.
+The state is ultimately responsible for ensuring that the right to education is upheld regardless of the provider of education.
+Under international human rights law, states have the obligation to regulate and to monitor private education institutions.
+The state must ensure that private providers meet minimum standards, as laid down by the state, and that educational freedoms do not lead to extreme disparities of educational opportunity for some groups in society (ICESCR, 1966, Article 13; CESCR General Comment 13, 1999: Para.
 30).

 The following case-law relevant to privatisation of education and the regulation of private providers of education includes decisions of national, regional and international courts as well as decisions from national administrative bodies, national human rights institutions and international human rights bodies.